 - Emergency Medical and Dental Benefit: "If you’re 100 miles or more from home on a trip, you can be reimbursed up to $2,500 for medical expenses if you or your immediate family member become sick or injured."

 - Extended Warranty: "Extends the time period of the U.S. manufacturer's warranty by an additional year, on eligible warranties of three years or less."

 - Damage and Theft Protection: "Covers your new purchases for 120 days against damage or theft up to $10,000 per claim and $50,000 per year."

 - Return Protection: "You can be reimbursed for eligible items that the store won’t take back within 90 days of purchase, up to $500 per item, $1,000 per year."

-DoorDash Food Delivery Benefits$60 Credit Per Year: Get up to $60 in automatic statement credits in 2020 and up to $60 more in 2021 by using your Sapphire Reserve card for DoorDash purchases.
+- $60 DoorDash Credit: Get up to $60 in automatic statement credits in 2021 by using your Sapphire Reserve card for DoorDash purchases.

-DashPass Free Delivery: Activate your free DashPass membership by 12/31/2020 in order to get 12 months of free delivery for DoorDash orders over $12.
+- DoorDash DashPass Free Delivery: Activate your free DashPass membership by 12/31/2021 in order to get 12 months of free delivery for DoorDash orders over $12.

 - 15% savings on all rides in the United States